windyashes/redux-feedback-form/INSTRUCTIONS.md

 - Add the ability to flag an existing feedback entry for further review on the /admin view.

 ### DEPLOY
 Deploy your project to Heroku.
-You'll need to read the special instructions for building and deploying with React.